“Be the Change you want to see in the World”

 Wayne, Donna and Roselea continue to be involved and committed to the Okonjima Nature Reserve, home to the AfriCat headquarters, as well as having oversight of the lodges and the management of its’ land.

-Tammy heads up the sister project based at AfriCat North, on the SW border of the Etosha National Park, which is committed to the preservation of the Namibian Lion.
-A central focus of Africat North is the mitigation of Human-Wildlife Conflict on communal and freehold farmland.
+Tammy heads up her latest organisation known as Namibian Lion Trust, which is based on the South Western border of the Etosha National Park, committed to the preservation of the Namibian Lion.
+A central focus of Namibian Lion Trust is the mitigation of Human-Wildlife Conflict on communal and freehold farmland.

 The Hanssen family is no longer 2 parents with their 4 children, but now also comprises the next generation… all of whom are being raised on this Namibian land.
 Its’ very special and specific needs have been faced full on by this extraordinary family over the past 40 years, and their goals remain the same.
 To —– “BE THE CHANGE YOU WANT TO SEE IN THE WORLD”….